|COVID-19 / CORONAVIRUS UPDATE:|

 We are specialists in the provision of care for individuals suffering from Wernicke-Korsakoff’s syndrome (Korsakov’s) and acquired brain injury or ARBD (Alcohol-Related Brain Damage).
 Mostly, but not exclusively, our clients‘ difficulties have arisen from long term alcohol abuse with associated traumatic/non-traumatic brain injury.

-We are delighted to announce that, following our award of the maximum 3 Stars in the old CQC report system, and our unannounced routine inspections in January and February 2014 which found us to be fully compliant, we gained 4 Good and 1 Outstanding rating in our last inspections in 2017.
+We are delighted to announce that, following our award of the maximum 3 Stars in the old CQC report system, and our unannounced routine inspections in January and February 2014 which found us to be fully compliant, we gained 4 Good and 1 Outstanding rating in our inspection in 2017 (Roberta House 18th January 2017, Elizabeth House 17th January 2017) and 3 Good and 2 Requires Improvement ratings at Roberta House and 5 ‘Good’ ratings at Elizabeth House in August 2019.
 Please see our latest reports on the CQC website for Elizabeth House and Roberta House.

-We provide short and long term rehabilitation and residential care services for 16 clients at Elizabeth House, with 16 additional places at Roberta House.
+We provide short and long term rehabilitation and residential care services for 16 clients at Elizabeth House, with an additional 6 people living in the annexe ‘Artichoak Cottage.’
+We support another 16 people at Roberta House.
 Our Pathways Units (part of Roberta House) are a step-down facility, offering a chance for 3 clients to practice their daily living skills in a ‘normal’ household setting before moving back into the wider community.

 Services, support and care at Roberta House & Elizabeth House are holistic and tailored to meet each client’s specific needs.
 Our philosophy is that all our clients have the potential to progress, no matter what their condition and background.